Signed in as:

 Additionally, if you're pursuing doctoral studies, master’s programs over 16 months, or select professional programs, your spouse can join you and apply for an open work permit, allowing them to work without a job offer or LMIA.
 Your children can also attend school, ensuring seamless integration.

-- Credit Assessment: Institutions evaluate course equivalency, grades, and relevance to the student’s program.
+Credit Assessment: The institution reviews course equivalency, level, grades, and relevance to the chosen Canadian program.

-- Credit assessments can take several months, and students are often admitted before a final determination.
+Process: Evaluations can take several months, and students are often admitted first before credit decisions are finalized.

-Each institution has its own policies regarding transfer credits, including specific grade requirements and eligible courses.
+Each institution and faculty sets its own policies regarding the number of credits, grade requirements, and eligible subjects.

 Certainly!
 As a part of our services, we are more than willing to help you with airport pick-up/drop-off arrangements and secure suitable accommodation for your study journey.
 Our team will handle all the coordination and necessary procedures to ensure a smooth experience before you travel to your chosen destination.